philippeback/Mapless/src/Mapless-Core-Base.package/Mapless.class/README.md

 Because the idea is that you keep these objects small and uncomplicated enough to be more efficienty serialized/deserialized in JSON for using it is some sort of noSQL persistence support.

+A Mapless is able to access the underlying repository through currentRepository.